Pop Culture Madness!

 The main villains of Psycho (1960), The Texas Chain Saw Massacre (1974), and The Silence of the Lambs (1991) were all loosely based on the same person: Wisconsin serial killer Ed Gein.
 'Silence Of The Lambs' won the big five Oscars - Best Picture, Best Director, Best Actor, Best Actress and Best Writing.

-Only three films that have won all of the Big Five Academy Awards: Best Picture, Best Director, Best Actor, Best Actress, and Best Writing (Original or Adapted).
-Those films were: It Happened One Night (1934), One Flew Over the Cuckoo's Nest (1975), and The Silence of the Lambs (1991).
+Only three films have won the Big Five Academy Awards: Best Picture, Best Director, Best Actor, Best Actress, and Best Writing (Original or Adapted).
+Those films were It Happened One Night (1934), One Flew Over the Cuckoo’s Nest (1975), and The Silence of the Lambs (1991).

-In a scene in Hook, there is a couple kissing on a bridge while Tinkerbell is flying over, dropping fairy dust on them and sending them flying.
-The couple was actually an uncredited cameo by George Lucas, and Carrie Fisher.
+In a scene in Hook, a couple is kissing on a bridge while Tinkerbell is flying over, dropping fairy dust on them and sending them flying.
+The couple was an uncredited cameo by George Lucas, and Carrie Fisher.

 Christian Bale's stepmother, Gloria Steinham, was a feminist who protested the 1991 publication of the novel, American Psycho, due to its portrayal of violence toward women.
 In 2000, Bale went on to star as the title character of the novel's film adaption.

-UNSUNG HERO - Tim Berners-Lee came up with the idea of making 'links' on his own compter, then others, creating "The Information Mine" (TIM) later renamed the "World Wide Web."
-He renounced patent rights because it "would have scuppered the whole thing.
-It never would have taken off."
+UNSUNG HERO – Tim Berners-Lee came up with the idea of making ‘links’ on his computer, then others, creating “The Information Mine” (TIM), later renamed the “World Wide Web.”
+He renounced patent rights because it “would have scuppered the whole thing.
+It never would have taken off.”

 The May 5, 1991 Calvin and Hobbes strip criticized the naming of The Big Bang as not evocative of the wonders behind it, and coined "Horrendous Space Kablooie," an alternative that achieved some informal popularity among scientists and was often shortened to "the HSK."

-Liz Taylor married hubby # 7, Larry Fortensky, at Michael Jackson's Neverland Ranch.
+At Michael Jackson’s Neverland Ranch, Liz Taylor married hubby # 7, Larry Fortensky.
 They met in a rehab center.

-In 1991 the #55 Mazda 787B is the only car with a non-reciprocating engine to win the 24 hours of Le Mans.
-Its wankel engine was so good (930 bhp from a 2.6l engine) that after winning the race it was banned.
+In 1991, the #55 Mazda 787B was the only car with a non-reciprocating engine to win the 24 hours of Le Mans.
+Its Wankel engine was so good (930 bhp from a 2.6l engine) that after winning the race, it was banned.

-It became a lot easier for many to quit smoking when Nicoderm CQ's nicotine patch was approved by the FDA.
+It became easier for many to quit smoking when the FDA approved Nicoderm CQ’s nicotine patch.

 The Calloway Golf Company's 'Big Bertha' club was introduced.
 The club revolutionized how the game of golf would be played.